Realist Versus instrumentalist Thinking

 Well, whatever you want it to mean actually!
 After all, such must be the case when no two human beings perceive or process reality the exact same.
 However, what this does mean across the board is that any human being, scientist or not, who claims to be able to somehow shut off their hormones to be able to objectively view reality outside of their own head, is probably actually more biased than anyone else who will own up to the fact that there is no such thing as objectivity or neutrality.
 Let's face it, we human beings just aren't wired in an objective fashion.

-If you would like to be counted among those who do, please visit our Services page to learn more about how our scientifically spiritual development services can assist you in your quest...and please don't hesitate to contact us with any questions you might have.
+If you would like to be counted among those who do, please visit our Services page to learn more about how our scientifically spiritual development services can assist you in your quest, including our Intuitive Spiritual Coaching Program.... and we welcome you to contact us with any questions you might have.

 DONATE SECURELY VIA PAYPAL HERE